HOMEABOUT USCONTACT USVOLUNTEERBECOME A MEMBER

 The FDA previously recommended that healthcare professionals should consider discontinuing these medications (Singulair, Accolate, Zyflo and Zyflo CR) if patients develop neuropsychiatric symptoms.
 In clinical trials, sleep disorders (primarily insomnia) were reported more frequently with these products compared to placebo.

-Some patients may present with systemic eosinophilia and clinical features of vasculitis consistent with Churg-Strauss syndrome.
-These events usually, but not always, have been associated with the reduction of oral corticosteroid therapy.
+Patients with asthma on therapy with SINGULAIR may present with systemic eosinophilia and clinical features of vasculitis consistent with Churg-Strauss syndrome.
+These events have been sometimes associated with the reduction of oral corticosteroid therapy.
 Physicians should be alert to eosinophilia, vasculitic rash, worsening pulmonary symptoms, cardiac complications, and/or neuropathy in patients.

 OTHER POSSIBLE SIDE EFFECTS OF SINGULAIR*